Theon Greyjoy by Brittmartin©

 A Dance with Dragons

 Theon has been tortured repeatedly by Ramsay Snow, who has since been legitimized by King Tommen as Ramsay Bolton.
 Ramsay and the Bastard's Boys remove the skin on several of Theon's toes and fingers, leaving him in agony for days before removing the joints but only after Theon begs him to remove them.
-He broke and removed several of Theon's teeth because Ramsay hated his smiles.
-It is also implied, but not confirmed, that Ramsay removes Theon's genitals as well.
-Theon is forced to take on the guise of Reek, Ramsay's former serving man.
-Theon is forbidden to bathe and is caked from head to toe in filth and excrement.
+He breaks and removes several of Theon's teeth because Ramsay hates his smiles.
+It is also implied that Ramsay has removed Theon's genitals as well.[N 1] Theon is forced to take on the guise of Reek, the name of Ramsay's late serving man.
+He is forbidden to bathe and is caked from head to toe in filth and excrement.

-Due to the torture he endured at Ramsay's hands, Theon's appearance has dramatically changed.
-He looks like he has aged forty years and several of his teeth have been knocked out, many more are loose meaning Theon cannot even eat without suffering agony.
-Theon has lost three stone in weight, his skin has turned pasty, and his hair is white and brittle.
-He can no longer use a bow due to the loss of some fingers and hobbles like an old man due to the loss of several toes.
+Due to the torture endured at Ramsay's hands, Theon looks like he has aged forty years.
+Besides missing teeth, many more are loose so he cannot eat without suffering agony.
+He has lost three stone in weight, his skin has turned pasty, and his hair is white and brittle.
+He can no longer use a bow due to the loss of three fingers, has difficulty riding, and he hobbles like an old man due to the loss of several toes.

-When several Bolton men are murdered at Winterfell, Theon is thought a suspect, although he wonders if a hooded man he meets is instead to blame.
-The idea of Theon being the murderer is quickly dismissed by Roose Bolton, who claims that Theon is too broken and weak to have carried out the murders.
-The murders cause tension in the castle between the Freys, Boltons, Manderlys, and other northern houses, finally erupting into a brawl after Little Walder Frey dies.
+When several northmen men are suspiciously found dead, Theon is thought a suspect, although he wonders if a hooded man he meets is instead to blame.
+The idea of Theon being the murderer is quickly dismissed by Roose, who claims that Theon is too broken and weak to have carried out murders.
+The deaths cause tension in the castle between the Freys, Boltons, Manderlys, and other northern houses, finally erupting into a brawl after Little Walder Frey dies.